220516-Java-Angular-Enterprise/Notes/misc/tomcat-setup.md

   </server>
   ```

-- Step 3: Start the Tomcat Web Server by running the command: `sh $CATALINA_HOME/bin/startup.sh`.
+- Step 3: Start the Tomcat Web Server by running the command: `sh $CATALINA_HOME/bin/startup.sh` on mac/linux or `startup.bat` on windows.
 Check `http://localhost:8080` for success, you should see the Tomcat landing page.

 - Step 4: Create a Maven Project (no archetype required), configure project to Java 8, and change packaging to WAR